mdayku/onnxruntime/docs/marcu/README.md

-# ONNX Autodoc
+# HaoLine (好线)

-**Model Architecture Inspector for ONNX Runtime**
+**Universal Model Inspector — See what's really inside your models.**

-A graph-level analysis and documentation tool that inspects ONNX model architectures, computes static complexity metrics, surfaces structural risk signals, and auto-generates human-readable reports.
+A graph-level analysis tool that inspects neural network architectures (ONNX, PyTorch, TensorFlow, TensorRT), computes static complexity metrics, surfaces structural risk signals, and auto-generates human-readable reports.

 ---

-## What is ONNX Autodoc?
+## What is HaoLine?

-ONNX Autodoc answers the question:
+HaoLine answers the question:

 > *"What is this model structurally, how expensive is it, what are its likely failure modes, and how should we position it in our system?"*